DimitrieStoica/anotherstoic.github.io/data-structures/trees/README.md

 #Tree Traversal Algorithms

 ## In-order Traversal
-- the left subtree is visited first, then the root and later the right sub-tree
+- the left subtree is visited first, then the root and later the right sub-tree (lnr)

 ## Pre-order Traversal
-- the root node is visited first, then the left subtree and finally the right subtree
+- the root node is visited first, then the left subtree and finally the right subtree (nlr)

 ## Post-order Traversal
-- the left node is visited first, then the right subtree and finally the root node
+- the left node is visited first, then the right subtree and finally the root node (lrn)

 # Heap
 - it is a complete binary tree -> it is constructed row by row from left ro right